Bids and proposals

 Free specialist worksheet to help you pursue the right opportunities and maximise your chance of winning.

-Rob Ashton (our founder) posts mainly about writing and the brain – a topic he's been researching for seven years.
-His personal website includes a free course based on his work.
+Rob Ashton is the founder of Emphasis and posts mainly about writing and the brain – a topic he's been researching for seven years.
+You can read more of his work in Writing Matters – our weekly bulletin of career-building writing advice backed by science.

 Was this article helpful?